 To disable these alerts, go to your FlyData Heroku Console through your Heroku Dashboard.
 Once there, go to “Settings > Email Setting” and un-check “Email Alert” and click “Save”.

 To enable this feature again, go to the Settings page again and make sure the box next to Email Alert is checked before saving.

 If you want to change the email address that these alert emails go to, you can change so here.

-You can also set the frequency upon which you get alert emails in this menu.
+You can also set how often you get alert emails using this menu.
 If email alerts are enabled, you can set how often in an hour or a day that you want to get these alert emails.
-This can reduce the number of emails recieved from repeat errors.
+This can reduce the number of emails received from repeat errors.
 By default, the setting will be set at one email alert per day.
 We will support up to 10 emails per hour or 24 emails per day.
 Emails will be sent until this limit is hit.

 Regular Expression Alert

 Alert emails will be sent out according to what is input here under the ‘Alert On’ column.
 The “Unless” column is for the terms that you don’t want to get email alerts for.
 By default, we look specifically for the strings “error”, “exception”, “critical”, and “fatal”.
 If you want to add other strings for us to specifically look for, click the “Add” button.
 The “Delete” button will delete the last entry on the list.